 1911s in calibers like 10mm are even popular outdoorsman’s guns.
 Used for hunting and even defensive use against animals like bears, M1911s in powerful calibers are excellent hunting tools and provide a challenge for those who desire it.

 The most prominent use of this blessed piece of weaponry perfection is for concealed carry.
 The gun is a product of its time, but it still retains many features that make it an attractive concealed carry weapon.
 It’s very thin thank’s to its single-stack design, the gun’s trigger is legendary, and the M1911 is a stand weapon available in a multitude of sizes

 You wouldn’t know it, but there are a ton of different sized 1911s.
 These include everything from full-sized pistols down to micro compacts.
 Here’s a brief overview of the different M1911 frames and sizes.

-This is the classic 5-inch slide and barrel with a full-sized frame.
-It’s the most common and generally most popular 1911 platform.
+With its classic 5-inch slide and barrel with a full-sized frame, this is the most common and generally most popular 1911 platform.
 It comes in every caliber you could ever want.

 The Kimber Rapide is a great example of a modern-day Government model 1911.
 Picture via Guns.com